 Precambrian crustal evolution.
 Precambrian plate tectonics.
 Precambrian evolution of the African plate (Eburnean, Kibaran and Pan-African events).
 Phanerozoic evolution to the African plate; global examples of tectonics as a continental crustal source.
 Determination of deformational history of crustal rocks; determination of palaeostress conditions in ancient crustal rocks.
 Practical experience of structural analysis and determination of deformational history.

 Systematic review of major metallic and non-metallic ore types and examples in South Africa and world-wide; ore type models (geometry, size, geodynamic setting, grade, chemistry/mineralogy).
 Controlling legislation and infrastructural requirements for mining. .
 Mining methods: open cast and underground.
 Metallurgical treatment, metallurgical plants and waste disposal.
 Pollution, acid drainage and acid rain.

 Mapping and analysis of a geologically complex area using different techniques.

 Independent acquisition of geological field and/or laboratory data, treatment and interpretation thereof, and writing of an honours essay.

 Basic remote sensing methods and their applications to geology; basic geophysical and geochemical exploration techniques; exploration target generation - philosophies and methods; professional geological practice; the SAMREC and similar codes; geologists in the business environment; case studies.
 Practical component (runs parallel to theory above) encompasses ore-microscopy; ore mineral identification; ore textures; analysis of ore assemblages; instrumental techniques applied to ores.
-Various short field trips to both opencast and underground mines.

 Copyright © University of Pretoria 2023.
 All rights reserved.